For those afraid of storms, summer is the worst season

 “My brain responds, ‘Yeah, but highly unlikely doesn’t mean that it’s totally unlikely, and that means it could still happen to you,’ ” she said.
 “I already have a panic disorder, so I tend to catastrophize.
 In my mind, I will fall into that small margin of people who the bad things happen to.”

-Watt said that, in the short term, distraction is a useful method for coping with weather fears: I*f a storm hits, play a video game or listen to music.
+Watt said that, in the short term, distraction is a useful method for coping with weather fears: If a storm hits, play a video game or listen to music.
 Over the long term, she said that cognitive behavioral therapy, where therapists work with patients to understand what drives their fears and develop strategies for coping, can be highly effective.
 As part of that, therapists may expose patients to the source of their fears.

 Ollendick uses an approach called “brief intensive treatment,” treating phobias in one three-hour session with exposure therapy.
 His patents might begin by filling in a coloring book of storms, and then listen to audio clips of thunder or watch videos of meteorologists chasing storms.

-“We try to help them learn how to be exposed and to try to change their thoughts about what's going to happen, their physiology, their responses, and their behaviors,” he said.
+“We try to help them learn how to be exposed and to try to change their thoughts about what’s going to happen, their physiology, their responses and their behaviors,” he said.

 Johnson, who has pursued a range of treatments for astraphobia with little success, is undertaking exposure therapy on her own.
 When a thunderstorm looms, she holds off on going to the library or the parking garage for as long as possible.
 She said she is seeing some benefits from the treatment, the most important being that she is regaining some sense of control over her life.